 Noble Fir Information

 Noble firs are tall, narrow evergreens with horizontal branches.
 According to noble fir information, they are popular Christmas trees and offer that lovely scent.
-But only young noble firs are appropriate as holiday trees.
+However, only young noble firs are appropriate as holiday trees.
 Mature noble firs in landscapes can grow to 200 feet (61 m.) with a trunk diameter of 6 feet (2 m.).

 Noble firs in landscapes can live a long time.
 They are pioneer trees, growing in quickly after a forest fire clears an area.
 The wood is strong and of high quality.